What Is the Conference History?

 Under Dr. Firmin's leadership, the word "association" has been used in the AABSS title in a relatively informal manner.
 The conference is the means by which scholars and professionals associate together and there are no formal dues, memberships, or requirements of those who attend the annual conference.
 Since its inception, the conference has always been held in Las Vegas around February.

-In addition to the conference, AABSS also currently publishes a quarterly printed, peer-reviewed journal (JBSS), comprised of various papers submitted at the annual conference, as well as manuscripts from outside of the conference.
-Information about the current journal is available HERE (and discontinued publications are located HERE).
+In addition to the conference, AABSS also currently is associated with the quarterly printed, peer-reviewed journal, Journal of Behavioral and Social Sciences (JBSS).
+It is comprised of various papers submitted at the annual conference, as well as manuscripts from outside of the conference.
+Information about the current journal is available HERE (and discontinued publications associated with AABSS are located HERE).